 Amoxapine and Nortriptyline are two commonly prescribed medications that belong to the same class of drugs called tricyclic antidepressants (TCAs).
-Although they share many characteristics, they are two separate medications and have unique properties that we will discuss below.
+Although they share many characteristics, they are two different medications with unique properties, which we will discuss below.

 What Are Tricyclics?

-Antidepressant medications have been used since the 1950s, and tricyclics were among the first antidepressant medications to be developed.
-While they are no longer considered to be first-line agents for the treatment of depression, they are still used in certain cases, such as those who cannot tolerate first-line medications or for those who have treatment-resistant depression and cannot achieve adequate relief of their symptoms.
+Tricyclics were among the first antidepressant medications to be developed.
+While they are no longer considered to be first-line agents for the treatment of depression, they are still used in certain cases, such as those who cannot tolerate other antidepressants or for those who have treatment-resistant depression and cannot find relief from their symptoms with other methods.

-Tricyclics (TCAs) act by increasing two important neurotransmitters, norepinephrine and serotonin.
-These chemical messengers play an important role in many bodily functions, such as mood regulation, sleep, appetite, and sex drive.
+Tricyclics act by increasing two important neurotransmitters, norepinephrine and serotonin.
+These chemical messengers are important in many bodily functions, such as mood regulation, sleep, appetite, and sex drive.
 Decreased levels of these neurotransmitters are responsible for the symptoms of depression, and tricyclic antidepressants work to correct this imbalance.

 Amoxapine and Nortriptyline Are Both Used To Treat Major Depressive Disorder

-Major depressive disorder is one of the most common psychiatric disorders and is characterized by a loss of interest in pleasurable activities and feelings of sadness.
-Depression presents differently from person to person, but some shared symptoms include changes in appetite, changes in sleep, feelings of guilt, worthlessness, helplessness, and hopelessness.
+Major depressive disorder is one of the most common psychiatric disorders, characterized by a loss of interest in pleasurable activities and feelings of sadness.
+Depression presents differently from person to person, but some shared symptoms include:

 What Else Does Amoxapine Treat?

-Amoxapine is a unique tricyclic medication because it has an effect on dopamine, in addition to serotonin and norepinephrine.
+Amoxapine is a unique tricyclic medication because it affects dopamine, serotonin, and norepinephrine.
 Dopamine plays a role in hallucinations and delusional thought processes, which makes this medication useful in treating depression with psychotic features.

 Off-label Uses for Amoxapine

-Like most TCAs, amoxapine has sedative effects and, therefore, can be useful in treating insomnia.
+Like most TCAs, Amoxapine has sedative effects and, therefore, can be potentially useful in treating insomnia.

 What Else Does Nortriptyline Treat?

-Nortriptyline has several off-label uses, which is a term used to describe any indication that has not been approved by the FDA.
+Nortriptyline is only FDA-approved to treat depression.
+However, it has several off-label uses, which is a term used to describe any indication that has not been approved by the FDA.
 This does not mean that the medication is not effective for the given condition but that the drug manufacturer has not gone through the extensive FDA research process.

 Off-label Uses for Nortriptyline

-The most common off-label uses for Pamelor include:
+The most common off-label uses for Nortriptyline include:

 - Diabetic neuropathy or nerve pain caused by uncontrolled diabetes